jeff324/pyDE/README.md

 ```
 Next, we define the model.
 The model takes three inputs, a parameters block (`theta` in this example),
 a funciton for the log prior, and a function for the log likelihood.

+The `init` key specifies the bounds of a uniform distribution from which to
+draw samples from.

 ```python
 # Define the model